Ringette History in BC: A Timeline

 1984

-• Delta Ringette Association was formed and had 83 players for its first year.
+- Delta Ringette Association was formed and had 83 players for its first year.
+The team joined the league in December of this year.

 1985

-• Terrace, Smithers and Kitimat form ringette associations.
+- Terrace, Smithers, Fernie, and Kitimat form ringette associations.

 1986